-1. CLASSROOM DRESS CODE:
+CLASSROOM DRESS CODE: 1.

-- a.
-Dress for class and lab will be a scrubs uniform.
-Appropriate plain color sweaters and jackets may be worn over the scrub top when needed for warmth. - b.
-Shoes must be worn.
-No sandals, slippers, flip-flops, or bare feet are permitted. - c.
-Clothing that displays objectionable symbols or lettering will not be permitted. - d.
-Undergarments must be worn and must not be visible at any time. - e.
-The ID badge is to be worn at all times.
+- Dress for class and lab will be a scrubs uniform.
+Appropriate plain color sweaters and jackets may be worn over the scrub a. top when needed for warmth. - Shoes must be worn.
+No sandals, slippers, flip-flops, or bare feet are permitted. h. - Clothing that displays objectionable symbols or lettering will not be permitted. c. - d.
+Undergarments must be worn and must not be visible at any time. - The ID badge is to be worn at all times. e.

-2. UNIFORMS/CLINICAL
+UNIFORMS/CLINICAL 2.

-- a.
-Uniform - Regulation school uniforms must be worn in the clinical area.
-A regulation uniform for female students includes white hose and/or above the ankle socks, and white shoes.
-Uniforms for male students are above the ankle socks and white shoes. - ii.
-Each student shall wear the designated school uniform with the Practical Nurse Program identifier attached to the upper left sleeve.
-If clinical sites require a uniform different than the school uniform (i.e. surgery, OB, psychiatric units) the student will conform to their expectations. - b.
-Other requirements include: - i.
-ID badge, watch that constantly displays seconds, pen with black ink, bandage scissors, pen light and stethoscope.
+- Uniform a. - Regulation school uniforms must be worn in the clinical area.
+A regulation uniform for female students includes i. white hose and/or above the ankle socks, and white shoes.
+Uniforms for male students are above the ankle socks and white shoes. - ...
+11. Each student shall wear the designated school uniform with the Practical Nurse Program identifier attached to the upper left sleeve.
+If clinical sites require a uniform different than the school uniform (i.e. surgery, OB, psychiatric units) the student will conform to their expectations. - Other requirements include: - ID badge, watch that constantly displays seconds, pen with black ink, bandage scissors, pen light and stethoscope. i.